awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-serde.md

 The following example uses the CloudTrail SerDe on a fictional set of logs to create a table based on them\.

-In this example, the fields `requestParameters`, `responseElements`, and `additionalEventData` are included as part of `STRUCT` data type used in JSON\.
+In this example, the fields `requestParameters`, `responseElements`, and `additionalEventData` are included as part of `STRING` data type used in JSON\.
 To get data out of these fields, use `JSON_EXTRACT` functions\.
 For more information, see [Extracting data from JSON](extracting-data-from-JSON.md)\.

 ```
 CREATE EXTERNAL TABLE cloudtrail_logs (